KDE/digikam-doc/post_processing/metadata_editor.rst

 Subjects
 ~~~~~~~~

-This view records subject information about the item.
+This view supports editing of subject information about the item.

-    - **Use structured definition of the subject matter**: this checkbox allows to edit the `IPTC/NAA taxonomy subject codes <https://iptc.org/standards/subject-codes/>`_, with a focus on text.
+    - **Use structured definition of the subject matter**: this checkbox allows you to edit the `IPTC/NAA taxonomy subject codes <https://iptc.org/standards/subject-codes/>`_, with a focus on text.
 It consists of about 1,400 terms structured into 3 levels.
-The **Use standard reference code** option allows to select the standard taxonomy, and the **Use custom definition** option allows to customize the values.
-More than one entries can be append to a list of reference.
+The **Use standard reference code** option allows you to select the standard taxonomy, and the **Use custom definition** option allows you to customize the values.
+More than one entry can be appended to a list of reference.
     - **IPR**: this field is the Informative Provider Reference.
 I.P.R is a name registered with the IPTC/NAA, identifying the provider that provides an indicator of the content.
 The default value for the I.P.R is *IPTC* if a standard Reference Code is used.
 This field is limited to 32 characters.
     - **Reference**: this field is the Subject Reference Number.
 Provides a numeric code to indicate the Subject Name plus optional Subject Matter and Subject Detail Names in the language of the service.
-Subject Reference is a number from the range 01000000 to 17999999 and represent a language independent international reference to a Subject.
-A Subject is identified by its Reference Number and corresponding Names taken from a standard lists given by IPTC/NAA.
+Subject Reference is a number from the range 01000000 to 17999999 and represent a language-independent international reference to a Subject.
+A Subject is identified by its Reference Number and corresponding Names taken from a standard IPTC/NAA list.
 If a standard reference code is used, these lists are the English language reference versions.
-This field is limited to 8 digit code.
+This field is limited to an 8-digit code.
     - **Name**: this field is the Subject Name.
 English language is used if you selected a standard IPTC/NAA reference code.
 This field is limited to 64 characters.
     - **Matter**: this field is the Subject Matter Name.
 English language is used if you selected a standard IPTC/NAA reference code.
 This field is limited to 64 characters.
     - **Details**: this field is the Subject Detail Name.
 English language is used if you selected a standard IPTC/NAA reference code.
 This field is limited to 64 characters.